-CTU GATEWAY@west-midlands.pnn.police.uk
+CTU_GATEWAY@west-midlands.pnn.police.uk

-5.16 If a child's situation does not appear to be improving following a referral, Parkgate Primary School, The Futures Trust may re-refer the child.
-We will also consider using the Coventry Safeguarding Children Partnership's Managing Professional Disagreements policy LINK UPDATED. to ensure that our concerns have been addressed and that the situation improves for the child.
+5.18.1 If a child's situation does not appear to be improving following a referral, the school may re-refer the child.
+We will also consider using the Coventry Safeguarding Children Partnership's Managing Professional Disagreements policy to ensure that our concerns have been addressed and that the situation improves for the child.